appirio-tech/thurgood-queue/README.md

 Requires the following variables at runtime:

 GIT_USERNAME
 GIT_PASSWORD
 GIT_OWNER

 ## Running Client - Local

-1. Start Main class.
+1. Start rabbitmq-server locally
+2. Run Main.java to start the server.
 Web app will be started on http://localhost:8080
-2. Start client using command 'java SenderClient local'
+3. Start client using command 'java SenderClient local' (see setup instructions above for classpaths)
-3. Paste data from the file testData.dat to the command line
+4. Paste the test data below to the command line
-4. You will see data being sent in the client window and data being received and sent to Type queues in the server (i.e. Main) window.
+5. You will see data being sent in the client window and data being received and sent to Type queues in the server (i.e. Main) window.
-5. On a browser go to http://localhost:8080.
-You will see statistics of the messages being sent by client and processed by server.

 ## Running Client - Heroku